Why is my internet slow? 7 common connection issues and how to fix them

 Use your router’s app to see which devices are using the most data

-Sometimes your WiFi works great in one room but seems to work slower in others.
-This usually happens when your device is far away from the router or there are thick walls, floors, or furniture in the way, since the WiFi signal is getting blocked has too far to travel.
-WiFi signals get weaker the farther they have to travel, and materials like concrete, brick, metal, and even water can block or weaken those signals.
+Sometimes your WiFi works great in one room but seems to work more slowly in others.
+This usually happens when your device is far away from the router.
+WiFi signals also get weaker the farther they have to travel, and materials like concrete, brick, metal and even water can block or weaken those signals.
 This can be especially annoying if your bedroom or home office is far from the router.

 Solution: